wchan2/canned-responses.js/README.md

 	./server.js -format json -path responses -port 9000

+As a side note, it can also be ran with the node command.

+	ndoe server.js -format json -path responses -port 9000

 ## Getting started

 1. Create a file that represents a response for a given endpoint inside a `responses` directory